ajahne/blog/_drafts/2019-2-10-radical-candor-chapter-notes.md

 - You can’t fix yourself once and for all, you have to manage yourself daily
 - Figure out how others experience your guidance
 - Listen challenge commit
-- The coddling of the American mind from the Atlantic
 - Gender biases impact both men and women
   - Ask the women who report to you: do you see any gender biases in our organization?
 In my management?
 In leadership?
 In women in tech...what can we do to hire more?
-- Avoid abrasive
   - Go back to page 158
   - Don’t use gendered language "abrasive", "bossy", "pushy", "shrill", "screechy"
   - Never just say "be more likable"
-  - Men: don’t pull punches, women: demand criticism
 - Performance reviews
   - Don’t rely on unilateral judgment
   - Things I’ve learned/noticed that she mentioned: don’t schedule back to back, give yourself enough time to conduct them, write it down, potentially separate review from compensation, schedule regular checkins to ensure feedback is being addressed
 - Peer guidance
   - Get people to solve problems together, not just talk to you as the boss
   - "whoops the monkey" is like celebrate the wins